 12. Take photos of the car when renting

-Something to keep in mind when you rent a car anywhere in the world is to make sure to take photos of your car when first picking up your vehicle.
-This ensures you have proof in case the car rental company tries to charge you for damage that might have already been there when you first rented the car.
+Something to keep in mind when you rent a car anywhere in the world is to make sure to take photos of your car when you pick up your car.
+This ensures you have proof in case the car hire company tries to charge you for damage that might have already been there when you first rented the car.

 Also, when you first pick up the car, make sure to flag any damage to the car hire company before driving off.

 A European road trip is undoubtedly a quintessential way to explore the continent.
-Make sure to keep these 12 car rental in Europe tips in mind when planning your trip and when you’re on the road to ensure you have a
+Make sure to keep these tips in mind when planning your trip and when you’re on the road to ensure you have a

-Are you planning on driving in Europe?
-Did you find these driving in Europe tips helpful?
+Are you planning on renting a car in Europe?
+Did you find these tips helpful?
 Let us know in the comments below!